MicrosoftDocs/edge-developer/microsoft-edge/dev-guide/whats-new/edgeHTML-16.md

 # What's Coming in EdgeHTML 16

 Here's a list of the new and updated features coming in EdgeHTML 16.
-These features are available in the latest [Windows Insider](https://insider.windows.com/) Preview builds, with general availability in October as part of the [Fall Creators Update](https://blogs.windows.com/windowsexperience/2017/05/11/build-2017-sparking-the-next-wave-of-creativity-with-the-windows-10-fall-creators-update).
-For changes in specific Windows Insider Preview builds, see the [Microsoft Edge Changelog](https://developer.microsoft.com/microsoft-edge/platform/changelog/).
+These features are available in the latest [Windows Insider](https://insider.windows.com/) Preview builds, with general availability in October as part of the [Windows 10 Fall Creators Update](https://www.microsoft.com/en-us/windows/upcoming-features).
+For changes in specific Windows Insider Preview builds, see the [Microsoft Edge Changelog](https://developer.microsoft.com/microsoft-edge/platform/changelog/) and [What's New in EdgeHTML](../whats-new.md).

 Here's the permalink for the following list of changes: [https://aka.ms/devguide_edgehtml_16](https://aka.ms/devguide_edgehtml_16)